cbrence/FEP-Analysis/readme.md

 This project addresses the **asymmetric costs of errors** in FEP prediction:

 - Missing a potential relapse (false negative) can lead to devastating consequences (job loss, social isolation, self-harm, suicide)
-- Unnecessary interventions (false positives) can cause side effects or other harms but are generally less severe
+- Unnecessary interventions (false positives) can cause side effects or other harms (such as unnecessary hospitalization, weight gain due to increased anti-psychotic dosage, etc.), but are generally less severe.

-The models and evaluation metrics have been specifically designed to prioritize the correct identification of high-risk cases.
+Thus, models and evaluation metrics have been specifically designed to prioritize the correct identification of high-risk cases.

 ## Key Features